syncfusion-content/asp.netmvc-docs/aspnetmvc/TimePicker/RTL.md

 # RTL

 This feature supports to change the left-to-right alignment of the TimePicker widget to right-to-left when set the EnableRTL as true.
-By default EnableRTL valueis set as “false”.
+By default EnableRTL value is set as “false”.
 The custom template TimePicker also supports RTL.

 ## Enabling Right-To-Left Support